sathirei/passwordverfication/PasswordVerification/README.md

 2. Add feature: password is never OK if item 1.d is not true.

 # Solution
 The solution is developed based on .NET 6.
 It is designed using C#.
+Solution file is located at 'PasswordVerification/PasswordVerification.sln'.

 The projects are divided into Core, Rule, RuleSet, Engine and App(Application).